emersonrp/bindcontrol/README.md

 ## About BindControl

-BindControl is a helper app for creating and maintaining keybinds and popmenus for City of Heroes.
+BindControl is a helper app for creating and maintaining keybinds, macros, and popmenus for City of Heroes.

 It began as a direct port of Konoko and Monorail's [CityBinder 0.76](http://sourceforge.net/projects/citybinder/), using Python and the WxWidgets UI toolkit.
 It has since come into its own, adding many original features, UI improvements, and quality-of-life upgrades.